by By Saul McLeod published 2008, updated 2012

 Fig 1.
 The Working Memory Model (Baddeley and Hitch, 1974)

-Working memory is STM.
+Working memory is short-term memory.
 Instead of all information going into one single store, there are different systems for different types of information.
-Working memory consists of a central executive which controls and co-ordinates the operation of two subsystems: the phonological loop and the visuo-spatial sketchpad.

 Fig 2.
 The Working Memory Model Components (Baddeley and Hitch, 1974)